 ‘Who takes your photos?’ is the most common question I get on my social media channels and a lot of people get confused when I said that it’s often my best friend Tripod.
 While not all my shots are taken the same way I wanted to share with you my little tutorial on how to take selfies/photos of yourself when traveling solo, with or without a tripod.

-I don’t mean to say ‘I’m beautiful and everyone just loves looking at me’ but rather that if I take a great shot of something anyone else can have the same shot… and by adding myself in the photo I’m going to have a photo that only I’ll have.
+I don’t mean to say ‘I’m beautiful and everyone just loves looking at me’, but rather that if I take a great shot of something anyone else can have the same one.
+By adding myself in the photo I’m going to have a photo that only I’ll have.
 Does this make sense?

 First, let me tell you that by taking photos of yourself I don’t mean these bathroom mirror shots that almost every celebrity decided to put on their social media channels recently.
 Unless your bathroom looks like this one below I’d never recommend you doing this 😉

 Ways to Take Beautiful Travel Pictures of Yourself

-Ask people with a good camera to take a photo of you
+Ask people to take a photo of you

 While it might seem like the most obvious option, it’s not always the best one.
 In my case, photos taken by other people turn out to be bad, with either my head or legs chopped off, or without a thing I actually wanted a photo with.
 Unless you explain to a person what exactly do you want and tell them to hold the camera in an exact position and zoom already set, your photo will probably be useless.